nexendrie/nexendrie.gitlab.io/contributing.md

 Coding standards
 ----------------

 If you are writting any code for the project, be sure to follow our coding standards.
-Its definition for code sniffer is a part of [nexendrie/code-quality](https://gitlab.com/nexendrie/code-quality/blob/master/ruleset.xml) package.
+Its definition for code sniffer is a part of [nexendrie/code-quality](https://gitlab.com/nexendrie/code-quality/blob/master/ruleset.xml) package, though it is not complete yet.

 Test the code
 -------------